Looking Down on London

 The OXO TOWER has viewing galleries on the 8th floor (accessed by lift). [website]

 Look down on Covent Garden from the upper terrace of the Royal Opera House (also gives a view of the costume making workshops).
 Open to the public 10am - 3:30pm Monday - Saturday.
-Tel 020 7304 4000. [website]
+Tel 020 7304 4000.
+Check opening. [website]

 REASONABLY PRICED

-One of London's most popular attractions is the BA LONDON EYE.
+One of London's most popular attractions is the LONDON EYE.
 Glass capsules on the 450' high wheel rotate slowly to give splendid views.
 Tickets are bookable but you chance the weather or turn up on a clear day.
 Open daily but closed for maintenance in January.
 Tel 0870 500 0600. [website]

 The MONUMENT (202') has a viewing gallery, enclosed after it became popular with suicides, but you have to climb 311 steps to reach it!
 Open daily.
 Tel 020 7626 2717.
+There is a webcam both on site and online. [website]

 The Golden Gallery of ST PAUL'S CATHEDRAL overlooks the city and is included in the Cathedral admission.
 Tel 020 7246 8348. [website]